drakkan/sftpgo/README.md

         - 2, quota is updated each time a user upload or delete a file but only for users with quota restrictions.
 With this configuration the "quota scan" REST API can still be used to periodically update space usage for users without quota restrictions
     - `pool_size`, integer.
 Sets the maximum number of open connections for `mysql` and `postgresql` driver.
 Default 0 (unlimited)
     - `users_base_dir`, string.
 Users' default base directory.
 If no home dir is defined while adding a new user, and this value is a valid absolute path, then the user home dir will be automatically defined as the path obtained joining the base dir and the username
     - `actions`, struct.
-It contains the command to execute and/or the HTTP URL to notify and the trigger conditions
+It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
+See the "Custom Actions" paragraph for more details
         - `execute_on`, list of strings.
 Valid values are `add`, `update`, `delete`. `update` action will not be fired for internal updates such as the last login or the user quota fields.
         - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.
-The command is invoked with the following arguments that identify the user added, updated or deleted:
-            - `action`, any valid `execute_on` string
-            - `username`
-            - `ID`
-            - `status`
-            - `expiration_date`, as unix timestamp in milliseconds
-            - `home_dir`
-            - `uid`
-            - `gid`
         - `http_notification_url`, a valid URL.
-The action is added to the query string.
-For example `<http_notification_url>?action=update`.
-An HTTP POST request will be executed to this URL.
-The user is sent serialized as json inside the POST body.
 Leave empty to disable.
     - `external_auth_program`, string.
 Absolute path to an external program to use for users authentication.
 See the "External Authentication" paragraph for more details.
     - `external_auth_scope`, integer.
 0 means all supported authetication scopes (passwords and public keys).
 1 means passwords only.
 2 means public keys only
 - **"httpd"**, the configuration for the HTTP server used to serve REST API